carjuan/coding-challenges/README.md

 This is a collection of my solutions to common problems found in [`Leetcode`](https://leetcode.com/) and [`Codewars`](https://www.codewars.com/).

-> A solution might have one or more implementations
+> A solution might have more than one implementation

 ---